AxisCommunications/acap-documentation/docs/api/cv-api.md

 ```

-In the table below are properties that are either AXIS-specific or common OpenCV properties that have been integrated with the VDO backend.
+The table below describes properties that are either Axis-specific or common OpenCV properties that have been integrated with the VDO backend.

  |  Property ID                         | Operations | Default value    |  Description                                   |  Notes                                                           |